 The optical fiber production process

-A glass preform for the fiber manufacture
+A glass preform for manufacturing optical fiber

-Sort and test of the optical fiber
+Sort and test of the final optical fiber